teksi/wastewater_old/README.md

 A yearly release (`YYYY.0`) is created at the same time as QGIS LTR releases (usually in march).
 Non-backwards compatible changes such as dropping support for dependencies or removing existing workflows can only be merged during the "feature thaw", a period of 1 month before the yearly release (aimed to match QGIS's LTR feature freezes).

 Two additional tags (`YYYY.1`, `YYYY.2`) are created in august and november.
-They only serve as milestones for organisational purposes (roadmapping) but otherwise do no differ from rolling release.
+They only serve as milestones for organisational purposes (roadmapping) but otherwise do not differ from rolling release.

 To accommodate that release model, the following rules apply:
 - all changes happen in pull requests